 Description

-EXTERIOR: the building is of two storeys and comprises a one-window range.
-The ground floor has a mid-C20 glazed shopfront and a recessed glazed door to the left (north) with a plain fascia.
-The first floor has a central sixteen-pane sash with a blind parapet above.
+The main facade is finished with colourwashed render, features stone copings, and has a pantile roof with a rendered stack located at the south end.
+The building has a double-depth plan and consists of two storeys with a one-window range.
+On the ground floor, there is a mid-20th century glazed shopfront and a recessed glazed door to the left, accompanied by a plain fascia.
+The first floor features a central sixteen-pane sash window topped with a blind parapet.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.